 - Understand that money is not related to love

-Parents can help children see that there are many important things which are not money-related -love, family, quality time together.
-Have you ever caught yourself saying “Now Jayden, be a good boy and I will get you the toy later..”?
+Parents can help children see that there are many important things that are not money-related -love, family, quality time together.
+Have you ever caught yourself saying “Now Jayden, be a good boy and I will get you the toy later…”?
 Christine M. Field (author and speaker) explains that this is a dangerous dance with materialism and if used too often may have negative consequences.
 For one, a smart kid can use this to his/her advantage by acting out to excise some deal from the parent.
 Buying obedience with incentives goes beyond increasing materialism in children; it also erodes the idea of unconditional love for the child.

 - Differentiate needs and wants

 Parents can model for the children the distinction between needs and wants.
 Needs have priority while wants can be deferred indefinitely.
 This will cultivate the concept of prioritisation as well as delayed gratification.
 Avoid loaning or advancing money for the purchase of an item where the child can pay you back later.
 This is similar to buying on credit and should be discouraged.